srl295/srl295.github.io/source/resume.md

 ### 1993-1997: Software Engineer,  Taligent Inc., Cupertino, California.
 (A wholly-owned subsidiary of IBM from 1997 end)

-Worked on a crossfunctional bidirectional text handling and layout project for Arabic and Hebrew enablement in a major web browser.
+**Bidi Browser**: Worked on a small team to provide Arabic and Hebrew enablement in a major web browser (1996)

-Initiated concept, and with team designed, implemented, shipped, and supported Taligent WebRunner Server Works, a set of C++ frameworks that provide an abstraction for writing Web server-side dynamic content across multiple operating systems and Web Server plug in mechanisms.
-(CGI/NSAPI/ICAPI/ISAPI) US Patent #6,233,622

-Designed Server Works for Java, an extension of The Sun Servlet API.
+**WebRunner Server Works**: Designed, developed, supported Taligent WebRunner Server Works, C++ and Java frameworks providing an early abstraction for server-side dynamic content independent of operating systems and server plug-in mechanisms such as CGI/NSAPI/ICAPI/ISAPI.
+US Patent #6,233,622.
+Re-imagined as Server Works for Java, an extension of the Java Servlet API.

-My specific contributions for Server Works for Java include:
-URL parsing/encoding, and an extensive RFC 1808 test suite Integration with existing Web Servers
-Sample Code and newsgroup/email based technical support

-Represented Taligent and IBM in a product review for a major magazine, and also staffed a kiosk at trade shows demonstrating the WebRunner Server Works packages and discussing specific needs with potential customers.
+My contributions included: Initial concept, URL handling and tests (RFC 1808), integration with existing Web Servers, Sample Code and technical support.
+Represented Taligent and IBM in a product review for a major magazine.
+Staffed a kiosk at trade shows demonstrating the WebRunner Server Works packages.

-Assisted in the implementation of the CommonPoint messaging frameworks.
-I was primarily involved with the low-level POP3 and SMTP code.
+**CommonPoint Messaging Frameworks**: Developed interfaces and tests for low-level POP3 and SMTP code.

-Implemented CORBA IDL parser.

-Implemented a service broker, port mapper, and service starter (the Primary Object Directory) for CommonPoint.
+**Media/Distributed Communications Group**: Implemented CORBA IDL parser, designed and implemented service broker, port mapper, and service starter (the Primary Object Directory).
-Assisted in further design work for the CommonPoint communications and service access frameworks, especially those related to the TCP/IP protocols.
+Contributor to CommonPoint communications and service access frameworks including TCP/IP protocols on AIX.

-Worked on maintainance for TCP/IP communications frameworks implementations for CommonPoint for AIX.

-Build and integration support for the Taligent communications group on the Macintosh.

-Maintained a 'lab' for the Distributed Communications group, including extensive unofficial technical support.
-(MacOS applications and configuration/AIX/Solaris/Ethernet hardware)

-Departmental webmaster, Media/Distributed Communications

-Wrote many tools to solve problems that came up, often web-related issues, including a C++ HTMLizer, URL Chat for internal link sharing, a GUI implementation of ‘tail’ for logfile viewing in MacOS, and a facility for communications channel performance testing.
+Build and pre-build integration support.
+(MacOS/MPW and TalOS.)
+Maintained the 'lab', including extensive unofficial technical support, including MacOS applications and configuration/AIX/Solaris/Ethernet hardware/security.
+Departmental webmaster (1993).
+Tools support including C++ HTMLizer, URL Chat for internal link sharing, a GUI ‘tail’ for build logfile viewing (MacOS), and a facility for communications channel performance testing.

-Unofficially assisted IT and other groups with various technical issues, including security, email, web page updates and problems, and so on.

 ### 1992-1993: Instructor, The Kings Academy, Los Altos, California